 While in Bhakkar Tehsil of the then Mianwali District, the following were labelled as Jats by 1911 Census of India:

 Most of these tribes are no longer pastoral, having all settled down to a sedentary agricultural based lifestyle.
 Furthermore, as the Thal was the site of large scale settlement of refugees from eastern Punjab by the Pakistan government, cases of compact territory are rare, and restricted to those areas of the Thal which have not seen canal colonisation, for example Rahdari still occupy a compact territory near the village of the same name.
 Despite differences, the tribes share a common language, Thalochi, and other customs and traditions.
 They also all share a common traditions of migration, with an ancestor leaving territory in India and migrating to the Thal, and converting to Islam at the hands of the Sufi saint during the course of this migration.
 In addition, almost all the tribes claim to belonging to larger tribal grouping, such as the Panwar of central India, or claims to be sub-groups of larger categories such as Khokhar or Bhatti.
 For exambly, the Baghoor and Bhachar both are clans of the Khokhar tribe, while the Tiwana claim to Panwar ancestry.
-I shall however start with a tribe that makes no such claim, the Aheer, who are one of the larger tribes of the Thal, with their villages scattered from Khushab all way down to Noorpur Thal.
+Wilson, author of the Shahpur (present day Sargodha and Khushab districts) Gazetteer wrote the following:

 Interestingly, there is still village called Bhachar near the town of Mandi Bahauddin, although the population of the village is largely Gondal, with no Bhachar families.
 However, the Wara Chamian near Malakwal in Mandi Bahauddin districts is still home some Bhachar families.
 In neighbouring Khushab District, there are several Bhachar families in the village of Mohibpur along the banks of the Jhelum.
 The presence of these Bhachar settlement does suggest that there was some sort of migration from the east, and valley of Jhelum where the districts of Jhelum and Khushab meet is also home to several other Khokhar clans such as the Bandial, Gunjial and Jalap.
 Other then Mohibpur, Bhachar are also found in the villages of Dera Atta Muhammadwala, Jhajha, Mehro and Shahwala Shumali near the Khushab Mianwali border, not far from Wan Bhachran.
 Outside this core area, Bhachar are also found in Talokar village.
 From what I know, there is no link left between the Mandi Bahauddin Bhachars and those of Wan Bachran.